beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > So far all of our applications have been such that their appearance remains the same after the initial rendering.
 What if we wanted to create a counter where the value increased as a function of time or at the click of a button?

-Bis jetzt waren alle unsere Anwendungen in ihrer Erscheinung gleich, alle veränderten sich nicht nach dem ersten Rendern.
+Bis jetzt waren alle unsere Anwendungen in ihrer Erscheinung gleich, keine veränderte sich nach dem ersten Rendern.
 Was aber, wenn wir einen Zähler verwenden wollen, dessen Zählerstand sich bei einem Klick auf einen Button oder einer Funktion nach Zeit erhöht?

 > Let's start with the following.
 File App.js becomes: